 Entries by Health Partnership Clinic

 We are very excited to highlight one of our most valuable assets, our employees!
 Each month, get to know the HPC team in a fun new way.
-Name: Jennifer Miller, FNP-BC Department: Medical Title: Family Nurse Practitioner Primary work location: Ottawa How long have you worked at HPC?
-Three years How did you get into your field of work?
-I […]
+Name: Emily C. Day, DDS Department: Dental Title: Director of Dental Department Primary work location: Olathe Outreach How long have you worked at HPC?
+Seven weeks How did you get into your […]

 Health Partnership Clinic is a FTCA deemed facility, a Health Center Program grantee under 42 U.S.C.
 254b and a deemed Public Health Service employee under 42 U.S.C.
 233(g)-(n).
 This health center receives HHS funding and has Federal PHS deemed status with respect to certain health or health-related claims, including medical malpractice claims, for itself and its covered individuals.